cguertin14/cguertin.dev/src/content/posts/first-year-as-an-sre.md

 Over the course of the last year, I've worked as a Site Reliability Expert II (SRE) at Lightspeed.
 It was my first year as a professional SRE, which is what I aimed to do while I was in University.
 It was a year filled with things I had never done before:

-* first time being in an on-call rotation
+* first time being part of an on-call rotation
 * first time being an incident responder
-* first time working as a Reliability Engineer for any company.
+* first time working as a Reliability Engineer for a company.

 In the past, I have worked in DevOps and SRE, but never as an actual SRE.
 So, 2023 was a big year of learning in that sense for me.
 It was a year in which I strengthened my professional abilities by working with highly competent people: wether it was other SREs, Developers, Product Managers, etc.